jacebenson/cedar/docs/docs/tutorial/chapter2/side-quest.md

 Normally you would write a [resolver map](https://www.graphql-tools.com/docs/resolvers) that contains all your resolvers and explains to your GraphQL server how to map them to your SDL.
 But putting business logic directly in the resolver map would result in a very big file and horrible reusability, so you'd be well advised to extract all the logic out into a library of functions, import them, and call them from the resolver map, remembering to pass all the arguments through.
 Ugh, that's a lot of effort and boilerplate, and still doesn't result in very good reusability.

 Redwood has a better way!
 Remember the `api/src/services` directory?
-Redwood will automatically import and map resolvers from the corresponding **services** file onto your SDL.
+Cedar will automatically import and map resolvers from the corresponding **services** file onto your SDL.
 At the same time, it allows you to write those resolvers in a way that makes them easy to call as regular functions from other resolvers or services.
 That's a lot of awesomeness to contemplate, so let's show an example.

 Consider the following SDL JavaScript snippet: